-The property was occupied, fully furnished and all floors were covered.
+The property was unoccupied and unfurnished and all floors were covered.
 Floor coverings restricted my inspection of flooring.
-In accordance with Health and Safety guidelines I have not disturbed insulation, furniture or personal effects (particularly in cupboards).
-Access within the larger bedroom was restricted due to stored items.
+In accordance with Health and Safety guidelines I have not disturbed insulation or personal effects (particularly in cupboards).
 Floor coverings have not been moved.
-I was not able to inspect the sub floor area.
+Personal effects in cupboards and fitted wardrobes were not moved and restricted my inspection.